owncast/owncast/web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing a page by modifying `pages/something.js`.
 The page auto-updates as you edit the file.

+Add new pages by adding files to the `pages` directory and [routes](https://nextjs.org/docs/api-reference/next/router) will be available for this new page component.

+Since this project hits API endpoints you should make requests in [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount), and not in [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching), since they're not static and we don't want to fetch them at build time, but instead at runtime.

 ## Learn More